-The relief afforded by bankruptcy is powerful because it frees you from overwhelming debt.
-However, it comes at a cost to your creditors.
-Bankruptcy law attempts to mitigate this loss by allowing creditors to receive a portion of your property.
-You get to exempt (keep) assets that you’ll need to maintain a job and home.
+While the powerful relief afforded by bankruptcy frees you from overwhelming debt, it comes at a cost to your creditors.
+Bankruptcy law attempts to mitigate this loss by giving your creditors a share of your nonessential assets in exchange for wiping out your debt.
+You’ll disclose all property you currently own (and asset transfers) and keep the things you can exempt—generally property needed to maintain a job and home.

 Remember that your creditors are entitled to receive certain property or payments—it’s part of the deal.
 Hiding assets, knowingly omitting required information on bankruptcy paperwork, or inappropriately using the bankruptcy process to a creditor’s detriment could be considered bankruptcy fraud.

 Fraud doesn’t always play out within the bankruptcy itself—it can occur before the bankruptcy filing.
 This problem often arises when someone tries to erase a prior bad act using bankruptcy.
 Here are examples of fraudulent behavior that might cause a creditor to ask the court to deny your discharge of a particular debt (you’ll still owe it after the case ends):

 Be aware that the bankruptcy trustee will often work closely with a creditor or interested party when that person is making a fraud claim.
 For instance, if a creditor asks uncomfortable and probing questions 341 meeting, the trustee will likely continue the meeting to allow the creditor more time.
 Why would the trustee want to get involved?
 Because dishonest debtors hide assets, and the more assets the trustee finds, the more the bankruptcy trustee gets paid.

 Learn more by reading When the Bankruptcy Trustee Suspects Fraud.